graphcareful/reimage/README.md

 - emacs/spacemacs
 - kraken x61 driver (if kraken x61 is detected)
 - My personal tmux / emacs and ssh config files

+TODO:
+- username in .zshrc must be $USER